VeronikkAhri/ux-for-devs/docs/mobile.md

 - Use platform accessibility APIs to announce changes in state, such as toggling a switch or loading new content.

 A mobile-first mindset encourages you to simplify complex ideas and deliver features that work well in any context, from busy city streets to quiet living rooms.

+## Adapting for Tablets and Large Phones

+Larger screens offer more space, but that doesn’t mean you should pack them with clutter.
+Consider using split views or side-by-side panels on tablets while still maintaining clear touch targets.
+Consistency across device sizes helps users feel at home whether they switch from phone to tablet or vice versa.

+## Wearable and Voice Interfaces

+Mobile devices increasingly connect with smart watches and voice assistants.
+Design concise interactions for these contexts—short notifications, quick actions, and voice commands that don’t require looking at the screen.
+Test with real devices to understand their limitations and opportunities.

+## Cross-Platform Testing Tips

+- Compare performance on both iOS and Android to spot platform-specific issues.
+- Verify that fonts, icons, and controls render consistently across different manufacturers.
+- Pay attention to privacy permissions: be clear about why your app requests access to location, camera, or other sensitive data.

+Good mobile UX balances small-screen efficiency with the power of modern devices.
+Continually evaluate new patterns—such as bottom navigation bars or gesture-based navigation—to ensure your app feels up to date.